How to Create a Personality Quiz

 Crafting the Outcomes

 Once you have created the questions and possible answers, it’s time to create the outcomes.
-The outcome of a personality quiz needs to be akin to the punchline of a joke.
+The outcome of a personality test needs to be akin to the punchline of a joke.
 It should be short, punchy, memorable, and should leave the user feeling warm and fuzzy.

 If the outcome isn’t encouraging, you may sugarcoat it.
 But don’t lie, you don’t want the user to leave with a bad aftertaste.
 Make sure to give all your outcomes a positive spin as this will increase the likelihood of sharing the same on social media thus attracting more users.
 Take Buzzfeed for instance.
 It always has positive messaging on all their outcomes.